chughtapan/praga_core/docs/integrations/OUTLOOK_OAUTH_SETUP.md

 - Ensure the user's account type is supported

 **"Token has expired" error:**
-- The application should automatically refresh tokens
+- MSAL automatically handles token refresh
-- If issues persist, delete stored tokens and re-authenticate
+- If issues persist, clear the MSAL cache and re-authenticate

 ## Security Best Practices

 1. **Never commit credentials to version control**
 2. **Use environment variables or secure secret storage**
-3. **Regularly rotate client secrets**
-4. **Monitor API usage in Azure Portal**
+3. **Monitor API usage in Azure Portal**
-5. **Implement proper token refresh logic**
+4. **MSAL handles token refresh automatically**
-6. **Use the principle of least privilege for scopes**
+5. **Use the principle of least privilege for scopes**
-7. **Set appropriate client secret expiration periods**
+6. **No client secrets needed for desktop apps (public clients)**

 ## Production Deployment